CustomTypeOne/LoopPatches/README.md

 1. Under the LoopKit folder icon (left side of Xcode pane)
     * LoopKit/InsulinKit/InsulinMath.swift
         * near line 43 and 93
-1. If you are comfortable with git command line tools and happen to type git status in the Loop folder, you will notice that `Loop.xcodeproj/project.pbxproj` has been modified.
-All the changes in that file have to do with incorporating the Settings.bundle.
+1. If you are comfortable with git command line tools and happen to type git status in the Loop folder, you will notice that `Loop.xcodeproj/project.pbxproj` has been modified and a new Settings.bundle folder with files inside it has been added to the Loop folder.